richardjy/FPE/index.md

 ### Strava Authorization Options

 - activity:read: needed by FPE to read activities (and load GPX from your activity)
-- activity:read_all: allows FPE to also read your private activites
+- activity:read_all: allows FPE to also read your private activities
 - activity:write: allows FPE to update activity description (you control updated text)

 ### Motivation and History